RNA, local moves on plane trees, and transpositions on tableaux: Maps on tableaux corresponding to simple transpositions

-\begin{proof} We must check that for all $i$ we have $s_i^2=e$.
-There are two cases: \begin{enumerate} \item \textbf{$i$ and $i+1$ are in the same row:} If $i$ and $i+1$ are in the same row then by our definition $s_i(Y) = Y$.
-That means $s_i(s_i(Y)) = s_i(Y) = Y$. \item \textbf{$i$ and $i+1$ are in different rows:} If $i$ and $i+1$ are in different rows then by our definition the map $s_i$ swaps the positions of $i$ and $i+1$.
-That means when we apply $s_i$ twice to a Young tableau, we exchange $i$ and $i+1$ two times, bringing them back to their original positions. \end{enumerate} In both cases $s_i^2=e$ which proves the claim. \end{proof}
+\begin{proof} We check that for all $i$ we have $s_i^2=e$ using two cases: \begin{enumerate} \item If $i$ and $i+1$ are in the same row then by definition $s_i(Y) = Y$ so the claim holds. \item If $i$ and $i+1$ are in different rows then $s_i$ swaps the positions of $i$ and $i+1$.
+Applying $s_i$ twice brings $i$ and $i+1$ back to their original positions. \end{enumerate} \end{proof}

 This leads us to construct a graph whose vertices are standard Young tableaux of shape $\lambda$ and whose edges describe the maps $s_i$.
 The edges are undirected precisely because the maps $s_i$ are involutions for each $i$.